lmr108/L-masquer/README.md

 A neural network developed with Keras that mimics the U-Net architecture but is much more efficient.
 Its goal is to segment photovoltaic panels to generate a binary mask of them, and—using the georeferencing of the points—to automatically create drone flight paths.

 ## Data Collection
+1. Georeferenced Layer Extraction
+> Starting from a georeferenced panel layer, obtain the exact panel coordinates in the satellite imagery using web scraping.
+>
+>
+2.